xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 ### Automation

 NETCONF and YANG using OpenConfig and native IOS-XR models are used to help automate peer configuration and validation.
-Cisco has developed a specific Peering NSO service models to help automate common tasks such as peer interface configuration, peer BGP configuration, and adding physical interfaces to an existing peer bundle.
+Cisco has developed specific Peering Fabric NSO service models to help automate common tasks such as peer interface configuration, peer BGP configuration, and adding physical interfaces to an existing peer bundle.

 ### Validated Design

-The Compass Design control, management, and forwarding planes have undergone validation testing to ensure individual design features work as intended and the peering fabric as a whole performs without fault.
+The  Design control, management, and forwarding planes have undergone validation testing to ensure individual design features work as intended and the peering fabric as a whole performs without fault.
 Validation is done exceeding real-world scaling requirements to ensure